hbish/conf-perf-testing-crypto-exchange/slides/02-boring-bits.md

 - Market data endpoints basically allows you to check symbols/tickers to see prices and the order book.
 Where all of the orders on the exchange are aggregated by the price and you get to see the volume by supply and demand.

-- So exchanges also have a websocket feed to retrieve real-time information like the price of the symbol, the high/low over different period of time.
-I'm not going to spend to much time on these, if you are interested feel free to read up the API documentation for any of the popular exchanges.
+- So exchanges also have a websocket feed to retrieve real-time information like the price of the symbol or if orders gets matched.
+If you are interested in learning more, then go on a popular exchange and have a look at their API documentation.
 -->
 <Card
   right={<img src="../static/images/api.png" alt="Centralized vs Decentralized Exchanges" />}